Peter-Nguyen96/Analysis-of-Academic-Performance-of-Standardized-Tests-Against-Local-Factors/README.md

 Fig 3: Initial Analysis Summary for Thomas High School Fig 4: 9th Grade Omitted Summary for Thomas High School Fig 5: Population Normalized Summary With 9th Grade Omitted for Thomas High School

+Ranking Against Ohter Schools
+In the initial analysis, Thomas High School ranked among the top 5 schools in the district and was second in overall passing rate.
+After removing the 9th grade scores, and normalizing the grades for the adjusted population size, Thomas High School still ranked among the top 5 schools and remained in second place by overall passing rate.
+The actual scores and passing rates were slightly lower in the 9th grade omitted analysis which could suggest that the average 9th grade scores were higher than the agraggate average scores of the 10th to 12th grade.

+Fig 6: Initial Summary Top 5 schools
+Fig 7: 9th Grade Omitted Top 5 schools